rxnda/rxnda-forms/README.md

 The `N-1W-B2I` form defines "Confidential Information" more narrowly, covers Confidential Information disclosed only by the first, proposing party to the second, and expects the disclosing party to be a business and the receiving party to be an individual.

-Software generates all permutations of broad/narrow, one-way/two-way, and business-to-business, business-to-individual, individual-to-business, and individual-to-individual from a common template.
+Software generates all permutations of broad/narrow, one-way/two-way, and business-to-busines/business-to-individual/individual-to-business/individual-to-individual from a common template.
 They share the vast majority of language in common, and are very easy to compare.

 ## Building